snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 The code below is specific to the following IDEs:

 1. OpenMV IDE for the OpenMV code.
-2. Professor Chris Rogers' ME35 "PyView IDE", Version 0.1b06
+2. Professor Chris Rogers' ME35 "PyView IDE", Version 0.1b06, Tufts University

 For all accessories, the user needs to: